jmailing/openpace_android_studio_test/README.md

 Last edits:

-- Currently **I can't yet build the Android Studio project** because of some errors in the libraries.
-For sure, I made mistakes in the .so calls
+- Still having issues when trying to run code.
+The following error occurs even if the file is in the same .jar file lang.UnsatisfiedLinkError: dlopen failed: could not load library "libcrypto.so.1.0.0" needed by "libeac.so"; caused by library "libcrypto.so.1.0.0" not found

+Improvements
-- I have been able to succesfully compile the latest OpenPACE version for Android.
+- Successful compilation of the latest OpenPACE version for Android.
 You can refer to the wiki page Compiling-OpenPACE-for-Android that I will try to keep updated with the latest information I find.
+- Successful Android Studio's build that packs all of the .so and .so.x.x files into a jar file.
+Unfortunately, it is not good enough